RSC Education works in partnership with schools, theatres, universities and other organisations both across the UK and internationally.

 Dulwich College International

-RSC Education is working in partnership with seven Dulwich College International Schools across Asia.
-The collaboration includes a wide variety of opportunities for students aged 10 to 18 years of age to deepen their knowledge and understanding of Shakespeare’s works through using tried and tested strategies from the RSC’s rehearsal rooms.
+The collaboration includes a wide variety of opportunities for students aged five to 18 to deepen their knowledge and understanding of Shakespeare’s works through using tried and tested strategies from the RSC’s rehearsal rooms.
+The fourth year programme will include teacher professional development (which for the first time will offer the RSC Certificate in Teaching Shakespeare), a student Shakespeare Festival and culminate in an Artist Residency in each of the participating schools.

-In addition to student activities, there is a structured, residential programme of Professional Development for Drama and English teachers across the Dulwich network supported by online resources.
-In future years, activities will include student residencies in the UK, writing and producing plays, workshops around other aspects of performance and stagecraft, and more professional learning elements for teachers.
+In addition to student activities, there is a structured programme of Professional Learning for Drama and English teachers across the Dulwich network supported by online resources.
+In future years, activities could include student residencies in the UK, writing and producing plays, workshops around other aspects of performance and stagecraft, and more professional learning elements for teachers.

 Find out more about the RSC and Dulwich College International partnership.